Bake or Break

 Tips for Success

-• Use a light, non-shiny pan.
+• Use a light, non-shiny metal pan.
 A dark pan will bake the brownies faster and you’ll end up with hard, tough brownies, especially around the edges.

 • Don’t over-bake.
 A pick inserted into the center should have a few moist crumbs attached.
 If baked too long, the brownies will become tough and dry.